syncfusion-content/wpf-docs/wpf/Image-Editor/Toolbar-Customization.md

 ## Image picker support

-We can Browse images in a local folder and load them in the Image Editor using toolbar item browse icon.
+You can Browse images in a local folder and load them in the Image Editor using the toolbar item browse icon.

 ![Image picker support in WPF](Images/ImagePicker.png)

 ## Commands

 Invoke commands from the custom toolbar to customize toolbar items of the image editor.
-Must set the `CommandTarget` while use the Command.
+Must set the `CommandTarget` while using the Command.

 <table>
 <tr>